 Image courtesy of Boston.gov

-The guidelines are current as of March 4, 2021 and are relevant while Deschutes and Lane Counties are still considered high risk.
+The guidelines are current as of May 20, 2021.
 This page will be updated as state guidelines for outdoor recreation and public transit are updated.